aperofsky/markdown-cv/index.md

 ### Short courses

 `Sep 2019`
-**Co-Instructor, Fogarty International Center-DIVERGE Training Workshop on RSV Genomics and Evolution**, *National Institutes of Health*, Bethesda, MD.
+**Co-Instructor, Fogarty International Center-DIVERGE Training Workshop on RSV Genomics and Evolution**, National Institutes of Health, Bethesda, MD.

 `Dec 2018`
-**Co-Instructor, Fogarty International Center-NICD Training Workshop on Infectious Disease Dynamics and Evolution**, *National Institutes of Communicable Diseases*, Johannesburg, South Africa.
+**Co-Instructor, Fogarty International Center-NICD Training Workshop on Infectious Disease Dynamics and Evolution**, National Institutes of Communicable Diseases, Johannesburg, South Africa.

 ### Assistant Teaching

 `Fall 2016, Fall 2017`
-**Graduate Teaching Assistant, Scientific Inquiry Across Disciplines**, *The University of Texas at Austin*, Austin, TX.
+**Scientific Inquiry Across Disciplines**, The University of Texas at Austin, Austin, TX.<br/>
+Instructor: Katie Hampson

 `Spring 2013`
-**Graduate Teaching Assistant, Social Networks and Infectious Diseases**, *The University of Texas at Austin*, Austin, TX.
+**Social Networks and Infectious Diseases**, The University of Texas at Austin, Austin, TX.<br/>
+Instructor: Lauren Ancel Meyers

 ### Guest Lectures

 `Nov 2015`
-**Biological Networks and Social Network Analysis**, *Introduction to Biological Statistics Course, Center for Computational Biology and Bioinformatics, The University of Texas at Austin*, Austin, TX.
+**Biological Networks and Social Network Analysis**, Introduction to Biological Statistics Course <br/> Center for Computational Biology and Bioinformatics, The University of Texas at Austin, Austin, TX.

 `Nov 2014`
-**Introduction to Networks**, *Introduction to Biological Statistics Course, Center for Computational Biology and Bioinformatics, The University of Texas at Austin*, Austin, TX.
+**Introduction to Networks**, Introduction to Biological Statistics Course<br/>
+Center for Computational Biology and Bioinformatics, The University of Texas at Austin, Austin, TX.

 ### Professional training